K4ryuu/CS2-Egg/docs/features/auto-updaters.md

 A: No!
 SwiftlyS2 v2 is standalone and doesn't require MetaMod.

 **Q: Can I enable all 4 frameworks simultaneously?**
-A: Technically yes, but test thoroughly.
-MetaMod + CSS + SwiftlyS2 + ModSharp is a lot of overhead.
+A: No. ModSharp is incompatible with CSS and SwiftlyS2.
+Maximum 3 frameworks simultaneously: MetaMod + CSS + SwiftlyS2.
+If you enable ModSharp with CSS/SwiftlyS2, ModSharp will be auto-disabled with a warning.

 ## Related Documentation